eendebakpt/oapackage/docs/data.rst

 ----------------------

 Included in the packages are several command line tools.
-For each tool help can be obtained from the command line by using the switch `-h`.
+For each tool help can be obtained from the command line by using the switch ``-h``.
-These are:
+The tools are:

 `oainfo`
     This program reads Orthogonal Array packagedata files and reports